evmos/evmos/docs/developers/guides/geth_js_console.md

 Wait a few seconds for the node to start up the JSON-RPC server.

-The local node has the HTTP-RPC server enabled and listening at port 8545 by default.
+The local node has the HTTP-RPC server enabled and is listening at port 8545 by default.
 This is what we will connect to.

 Attach geth console to your node with the following command: